fcrozatier/f-stack/packages/reflow/README.md

 ## Mental model

-The Reflow template tags let us insert reactive data in our templates inside holes (sinks) to declaratively manipulate web APIs (`Attr`, `EventListener`, `DOMTokenList` etc)
+The Reflow template tags let us insert reactive data in our templates inside holes (sinks) to declaratively and reactively manipulate web APIs (`Attr`, `EventListener`, `DOMTokenList` etc).
+This is done in a very structured way.

-This is done in a very structured way, and there are two sorts of sinks:
+There are two sorts of sinks:

 1. Element-level sinks